Danc2050/Patient-Provider-Health-System--ChocoOcho/README.md

 - Compile and run the java class "ChocAn."
 It is our main.
 - Once the program is running, in order to access the Interactive/Manger mode, you will be prompted for a manger's ID.
-Please use the ManagerList.txt file to copy any of the valid manger IDs into the input.
+Please use the ManagerList.txt file to copy any of the valid manager IDs into the input.
 Similarly, in order to access the Provider mode, you will need to refer to the ProviderList.txt file to copy a valid provider ID.

 OTHER THINGS TO KNOW: